Demolition Hammer

-Demolition Hammer is an American thrash metal band from the Bronx, New York, active from 1986 to 1995 and again since 2016.
-To date, the band has released three full-length studio albums: Tortured Existence (1991), Epidemic of Violence (1992) and Time Bomb (1994).
+Demolition Hammer is an American thrash metal band formed in 1986 in the Bronx, New York by bassist and lead vocalist Steve Reynolds, guitarist James Reily and drummer John Salerno.
+While not as popular as other East Coast thrash metal bands, such as Anthrax, Overkill and Nuclear Assault, their first two albums, Tortured Existence (1990) and Epidemic of Violence (1992) are considered cult classics in the thrash and death metal genres.
+The band's third and final album, Time Bomb (1994), has a slower, groove metal style, which led to the departure of both Reily and drummer Vinny Daze.
+The band disbanded a year after its release, but reunited as a quartet in 2016.
+This line-up, with drummer Angel Cotte and secondary guitarist Derek Sykes, is exclusively a touring band, with no new releases since the compilation album Necrology: A Complete Anthology (2008).

+Demolition Hammer has released three studio albums, all of which have been out of print for years, as well as one compilation album and two demo tapes.
+Despite their small discography, the band is seen as pioneers of deathrash, a sub-genres of thrash metal with elements of death metal, alongside Possessed and Sepultura.
+Joe Divita of Loudwire described the band as "thrash’s best kept secret" with "trench-digging riffs" and a "constant sense of groove."

 History

 Formation and first two albums (1986–1992)

 Demolition Hammer arrived on the East Coast thrash metal scene circa 1986.
 The original lineup consisted of Steve Reynolds as the vocalist and on bass, James Reilly on guitar, and John Salerno on drums.
 Their first demo tape, Skull Fracturing Nightmare, was released in 1988.
 It gained notice from fans of the genre and independent record labels.
 Derek Sykes was brought in as a second guitarist and Vincent Civitano (a.k.a.
 Vinny Daze) replaced Salerno.
 Their second demo, Necrology, secured the group a recording contract with Century Media Records.

 Their first album Tortured Existence, produced by Scott Burns with a small budget, was released in early 1991.
 The songs were composed with fast riffs, chunky breakdowns, and expressive guitar solos.
 In 1992, the band released their critically acclaimed album Epidemic of Violence.
 The production was clearer and included faster and leaner songs.
 The covers of these first two releases featured horror based artwork and a logo designed by Daze.